VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

 In this example, I am excluding *.csv from inpur shaper and other data collection related files and my Nevermore filter's runtime file.
 These are just things I do not want in my backup.

+Note how these directories are relative to the root of your git repository, which in our case, is `~/klipper_config`, so just specify the paths from that point forward.

 6. When done, save the file and exit nano

 7. At this point we are ready to commit (at least manually)!
 Run the following command: